Isuzu D-Max

-The Isuzu D-Max is a pickup truck manufactured since 2002 by Isuzu Motors.
+The Isuzu D-Max is a pickup truck manufactured since 2002 by Isuzu.
 A successor of the Isuzu Faster/KB, the first and second-generation model shares its platform with the Chevrolet Colorado.
 The third-generation model shares its platform with the third-generation Mazda BT-50, which is produced in the same Isuzu plant in Thailand.

 In Australasia between 2003 and 2008, the D-Max was marketed as the Holden Rodeo, but then it was relaunched as the Holden Colorado.
 The Isuzu D-Max itself was also introduced during 2008, selling alongside the Holden-badged offering.

 The D-Max also has an SUV counterpart based on the same platform, which is the MU-7 for the first-generation model, and the MU-X for the succeeding generations.